FelixATR/CV/The AI risk nobody seems to mention.md

 by Felix Atter

 Its coming for our jobs!!
-Its going to start skynet!!
+Its going to start Skynet!!
 Its a threat to our privacy!!

 We have all heard the big scary talk about artificial intelligence (AI).
 I opened with the three I hear most often and each of these can be partially or completely eliminated as a risk if managed properly.
 I can dive into them but many other articles from many other organizations have done so extensively.